Canon imagePROGRAF iPF Hardware Error 03130031-2F4E

-If you do have air in the ink lines, a syringe kit (available on this page) may be worth a try for a low-cost fix.
+If you do have air in the ink lines, you'll need to perform a system fill of the ink lines or perform a manual fill using a syringe.
+The syringe may be worth a try for a low-cost fix.
 In many cases, removing the air from the lines works, and the printer works fine again.

 If air is not the problem and the firmware is current, replace the print head (or heads).
 Direct links to print heads are available below.